 You can put your full weight on your knee right away.

-After surgery, you will be encouraged to do as much as you can for yourself.
+After you return home, you should try to do as much as you can.
 This includes going to the bathroom or taking walks in the hallways with help.
 You will also need physical therapy to improve range of motion and strengthen the muscles around the knee.

-Most patients recover quickly and have much less pain than they did before surgery.
+Most people recover quickly and have much less pain than they did before surgery.
 People who have a partial knee replacement recover faster than those who have a total knee replacement.

-Many patients are able to walk without a cane or walker within 3-4 weeks after surgery.
+Many people are able to walk without a cane or walker within 3 to 4 weeks after surgery.
 You will need physical therapy for 4 to 6 months.

-Most forms of exercise are okay after surgery, including walking, swimming, and biking.
+Most forms of exercise are OK after surgery, including walking, swimming, tennis, golf, and biking.
 However, you should avoid high-impact activities such as jogging.

 Unicompartmental knee arthroplasty; Knee replacement - partial; Unicondylar knee replacement; Arthroplasty - unicompartmental knee; UKA; Minimally invasive partial knee replacement

-Crockarell JR, Guyton JL.
+Mihalko WM.
 Arthroplasty of the knee.
-In: Canale ST, Beatty JH, ed.
+In: Canale ST, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
-11th ed.
-Philadelphia, Pa: Mosby Elsevier;2007:chap 6.
+12th ed.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 7.

-Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.